ekumenlabs/training_notes_gazebo_ros_2019/lucas_scheinkerman/README.md

     - w_robot = (r/L)*(Vr - Vl)        <br>
     ('L' being the distance between the wheels, 'r' the radius of the wheels and 'theta' the angle of orientation of the robot)

-From these equations, we can rearrange them such that we can define both wheels velocities as function of the linear and angular velocity desired for the robot.
-We'll want to do that because the system is moved controlling the wheel velocities, but the real parameters that we want to control are the linear and angular velocities _of the robot_.  <br>
+- From these equations, we can rearrange them such that we can define both wheels velocities as function of the linear and angular velocity desired for the robot.
+We'll want to do that because the system is moved controlling the wheel velocities, but the real parameters that we want to control are the linear and angular velocities _of the robot_.
 After rearranging, the equations are:
     - V_r = (V_robot + (L/2)w_robot)
     - V_l = (V_robot - (L/2)w_robot)